hibeekaey/open-source-project-generator/CONTRIBUTING.md

-# Contributing to Open Source Template Generator
+# Contributing to Open Source Project Generator

-Thank you for your interest in contributing to the Open Source Template Generator!
+Thank you for your interest in contributing to the Open Source Project Generator!
 We welcome contributions from everyone and are grateful for every pull request, bug report, and feature suggestion.

 ## 📋 Table of Contents